Teoscar Hernández Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.08).
+- The Royals have a 5.10 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to give up 161 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- Royals pitchers combine to allow 162 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- The righty last appeared on Saturday against the Chicago Cubs, when he tossed 3 2/3 innings, allowing four earned runs while giving up nine hits.
+- His most recent time out was on Sunday against the Chicago Cubs, when the righty went eight innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.